syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

 The PdfGridRowStyle class, accessed through Style property of PdfGridRow class is used to specify the row style for the PdfGrid rows.

-> Note: If the style properties are applied to both PdfGridCell and PdfGridRow, PdfGridCell takes over the precedence.
+N> If the style properties are applied to both PdfGridCell and PdfGridRow, PdfGridCell takes over the precedence.
 Following is an example for the exact order of precedence.